LucaKuechler/LucaKuechler/README.md

 &nbsp;
 ## 👷‍♂️ FACTS
+* 🔋 I’m interested in IT-Security
-🔭 I’m currently working on ...
+* 🔭 I’m currently working on building a portfolio Website
-🌱 I’m currently learning ...
+* 🌱 I’m currently learning Domain Driven Design

 📫 How to reach me: ...

 <!--<a href="https://storyset.com/web">Web illustrations by Storyset</a>-->